mohamadmoselhy/DEPI_DataScience_GraduationProject/README.md

-# 📉 Customer Churn Prediction
+# 📉 Bank Customer Churn Prediction

 This project is focused on predicting customer churn using various machine-learning classification algorithms.
 By identifying customers who are likely to leave a service, businesses can take proactive steps to improve retention.